 Because it is critical of some aspects of Nur et al. (2013), the Species Report could be interpreted as questioning the validity of their analyses, and of the likely benefits of house mouse removal.

-After careful consideration of the Nur el al. 2013 and extensive discussion between Ecological Services and Refuges staff, the Service has determined that the following conclusions can be drawn from the report.
+After careful consideration of the Nur el al. (2013) report and extensive discussion between Ecological Services and Refuges staff, the Service has determined that the following conclusions can be drawn from the report.

 Ashy storm-petrel population trends.
 As stated in the Nur et al. (2013) report, we find that the ashy storm-petrel population trend estimates in Nur et al. (2013), including the 7.19 percent value, should be interpreted cautiously.
 The study was not designed to examine population trends, but to examine the recent impacts of burrowing owl predation on ashy storm-petrels and project potential future population trajectories if the most recent conditions were to continue.
 In addition to being subject to model uncertainty and uncertainty about future conditions and trends, the trend estimates in Nur et al. (2013) are based on recent, relatively short-term (2007-2012) ashy storm-petrel population index numbers.
 Nur et al. (2013) recognized the uncertainties, and thus evaluated several scenarios of potential future ASSP population trends.
 While the shorter analytic time-frame is useful for comparing effects of near-future management alternatives for SFI, as was done in the DEIS, use of population data from a longer time period is more appropriate for evaluating the conservation status and risk of extinction for the species, as was done in the Species Report.
-Nur et al. (2013) note that for the longer period of 1992 to 2010-2012, the estimated ASSP population on SFI more than doubled.
+In addition, Nur et al. (2013) estimated that the Farallon ashy storm-petrel population in 2010-2012 was more than double what was estimated in 1992.

 Benefits of house mouse removal.
 We also find that the best available science, including the Nur et al. (2013) analyses, clearly indicate that regardless of future ASSP trend scenario used, burrowing owl predation is impacting the ASSP population on SFI, those impacts can be expected to continue, and reducing burrowing owl numbers should result in benefits to the ASSP population on SFI.
 However, the impacts of recent burrowing owl predation are limited to the Farallon colony.